quarckster/kodi.kino.pub/CONTRIBUTING.md

 # How to develop on this project

-kodi.kino.opub welcomes contributions from the community.
+kodi.kino.pub welcomes contributions from the community.

-You need PYTHON>=3.6!
+The code is written to be compatible with Python 3.6.
+Development can be done with more modern Python.

 ## Setting up your own fork of this repo